 The Alcohol Saleswoman

-Rachel Trevor, an Endeavor Air flight attendant, smuggled 1,500 fifty milliliter bottles of alcohol, and sold them on craigslist for $1 per bottle.
-That’s quite the bargain for the buyer, since those sell at $8 a bottle on a flight.
+Rachel Trevor, an Endeavor Air flight attendant, smuggled 1,500 fifty milliliter bottles of alcohol and sold them on craigslist for $1 per bottle.
+That’s quite the bargain for the buyer since those sell at $8 a bottle on a flight.
 Her sales career didn’t last long, as she was later found guilty and charged with theft and unlawful sale of alcohol.
 She also ended up losing her job at Endeavor.
-Hopefully she had better luck at her next job!
+Hopefully, she had better luck in her next job!

 Armed and Ready

 Amed and ready was Kimberly Chase, a former Great Lakes flight attendant, who brought on two handguns, one of which was fully loaded.
 Unfortunately, this wasn’t the first time a flight attendant brought on a handgun on the plane.
 Amber Robillard, a former Delta flight attendant, also brought on a handgun with her onto the plane in her purse.
-I’m not sure what either of them were thinking bringing those onboard.
-What ever happened to airport security?
+I’m not sure what either of them was thinking, bringing those onboard.
+Whatever happened to airport security?